marripatibhargava/Data-Analytics-Projects/Covid 19/README.md

-# Sales Insight
+# Covid 19 Insight

-This is inspired from Youtube Channel Codebasics Project.
+This is inspired from Youtube Channel Simplilearn Project.

 ## What can you learn

-In this project we will practice real life use case of predicting sales insight

 ## 🚀 About Me
 Hello, my name is Bhargava Krishna.
 I'm a Mechanical Engineer and the founder of BK Enginering.